 2. Becoming co-tenants

-You can only become a co-tenant if you live in a residence with two or more rooms or an apartment larger than 30 m2, not when you live in a room.
+You can only become a co-tenant if you live in a residence with two or more rooms or an studio with a living area of than 30 m2.
 A co-tenant has the same rights and obligations as the main tenant.
 A co-tenant is, just like the main tenant, liable for the commitments in the rental agreement and is just as much entitled to the accommodation as the main tenant.